27th British Combinatorial Conference

 Concert on Tuesday

-Following the tradition, on Tuesday evening there will be a concert organized by BCC musicians.
-Bring your instrument to the conference!
-We will provide a piano.
+Following the tradition, on Tuesday evening there will be a concert organised by BCC musicians.
+The concert will take place in the Main Lecture Theatre of the Aston Webb Building (R7 in the campus map).
+Bring your instrument to the conference; we will provide a piano.
+Those interested in taking part are asked to email David Penman (email@example.com) - we are not selective!

 Excursion to the Black Country Living Museum on Wednesday